Instruments of delegation

 S6 - Instrument of Delegation from Council to members of Council staff relating to Council powers, duties and functions within various Acts and Regulations (or specific parts of those Acts or Regulations), which contain a specific power of delegation.(PDF, 1MB) This delegates certain powers directly from Council to Council staff due to the legislation referred to containing specific powers of delegation.

-S7 - Instrument of Sub-Delegation from CEO to Council staff(PDF, 824KB).
+S7 - Instrument of Sub-Delegation from CEO to Council staff(PDF, 8MB).
 This sub-delegates Council powers, duties or functions contained in Acts or Regulations which do not include a specific power of delegation.

 S18 - Instrument of Sub-Delegation from Council to members of Council staff under the Environment Protection Act 2017.(PDF, 210KB) The Environment Protection Act 2017 (the new EP Act) and Environment Protection Regulations 2021 came into effect on 1 July 2021.
 Under the new EP Act the scope of local government’s role as a regulator has not changed, but there are changes to the laws and powers of local governments, including a new delegation of powers from EPA to councils.
 The S18 sub-delegates Council’s powers (delegated to it by the EPA) to members of Council staff.

-S18A - Instrument of Sub-Delegation from CEO to members of Council staff under the Environment Protection Act 2017.
+S18A - Instrument of Sub-Delegation from CEO to members of Council staff under the Environment Protection Act 2017(PDF, 412KB).
 The S18A allows the CEO to sub-delegates powers (delegated to it by the EPA) to members of Council staff.